Last Updated: March 6, 2025

 vpn solutions for business

-Secure access service edge, or SASE, is a framework combining software-defined wide area network (SD-WAN) and zero-trust network access (ZTNA) into a cloud-defined platform.
+A Secure access service edge, or SASE, is a framework that combines Software-Defined Wide Area Network (SD-WAN) and Zero-Trust Network access (ZTNA) into a cloud-defined platform.

-In simple terms, SASE combines many security technologies, such as a VPN, a firewall, and anti-malware software, into a single service.
+In simple terms, SASE integrates many security technologies, such as a VPN, a firewall, and anti-malware software, into a single service.
 It may also include access management, identity control, and application awareness features.

 Like a VPN, SASE establishes a secure connection between devices or networks via an encrypted tunnel.
 However, like ZTNA, it also includes user and device authentication and enforces access policies.